PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 ### Specialized engines vs one-size-fits-all

-Technically, database engines are nothing new. mySQL has plenty of engines, although it is typically used with just InnoDB.
+Technically, database engines are nothing new.
+MySQL has plenty of engines, although it is typically used with just InnoDB.
 Postgres technically only operates using a single engine, though the Postgres team is building a new engine called [zheap](https://www.percona.com/live/19/sessions/zheap-the-next-generation-storage-engine-for-postgres), specifically designed to optimize the `UPDATE` function.

 The difference between Postgres and ClickHouse engines are similar to the broader comparisons of the databases — Postgres champions a one-size-fits-all approach, while ClickHouse expects users to harness specialized engines when carrying out certain data fetches.